YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLOFFJNLON
 --------------------

-REPLOFFJNLON, Replication state for database file <xxx> is OFF but journaling state is enabled.
+REPLOFFJNLON, Replication state for database file xxx is OFF but journaling state is enabled

 MUPIP Error: In a replicated environment, this indicates that the database file <xxx> cannot have journaling ENABLED or ON when the replication state is OFF.
 This is an out-of-design situation due to implications on recovery as journal files can't be a mix of SET/KILL records that were created when replication was ON and those created when replication was OFF.